AayushKumar1028/desc/README.md

 *   ✉️  You can email me for any questions you might have at [kumarkids.aayush@gmail.com](mailto:kumarkids.aayush@gmail.com)
 *   ⚙️  I'm currently working on [HTML](http://github.com/AayushKumar1028/English-Semester-Final-Website)
 *   🧠  I'm currently learning AI and ML, along with WPI-Lib for Robotics.
+*   🤖  I'm the programming lead for the FRC Robotics High School Team 3560 Mechawolves
 *   👥  I'm interested in competing in hackathons with other people.
 You can email me for any offers.

   <p align="left">